indratanusaha/indratanusaha.github.io/_posts/2025-11-01-my-blog-post.md

 ## How & why do we numb ourselves to the suffering of the people in the world?
 We assume they deserve it.
 Work hard, get a job, slog for 40 years, all a lie that was sold to us, & we're waking up, that's why the dissonance arises.
 But here's how we numb ourselves further: Instead of questioning the system which propagates the suffering of most for a handful to thrive, we question the individual who suffers & until we find a confirmation bias within his answer which somehow always comes to 'you don't work hard enough', 'tough luck but this is how the world works, take it or leave it', we don't assume credibility of his answer.
 Why don't we question the system?
 Because deep down, we've become so terrified of the chaos of freedom that we'd rather try to rise in a system that promises crumbs while breaking us apart, rather than creating a new system in which people won't have to apologize for existing.
+We have mistaken sedation for peace.

 सर्वारम्भा हि दोषेण धूमेनाग्निरिवावृता:॥ (Bhagavad Gita 18.48)